ibm-cloud-docs/discovery-data/document-status-webhook.md

 {{site.data.keyword.attribute-definition-list}}

-# Document status webhook API
+# Using the document status webhook API
 {: #document-status-api}

 You can use the document status webhook feature to send a webhook event to your external application when the status of ingested documents becomes `available` or `failed`.
 The webhook event helps you to take the next action on indexed documents, without having to get the document status first through the [Get document details API](https://{DomainName}/apidocs/discovery-data#getdocument){: external}.